dongmei/arowana/_posts/blog/2016-03-08-will-carousel-be-dead-in-2016.markdown

 ---
 layout: post
-title: "Will Carousel be dead as a design trend in 2016?"
+title: "Will carousel be dead as a design trend in 2016?"
 date: 2016-03-08 21:59:21
 author: Dongmei Hu
 categories: